-This course emphasizes the principles of human anatomy and includes an overview of all body systems, organs, tissues, and cells with focus on major biochemical, mechanical and cellular biology theories.
-Topics dealing with the nature of science, human genetics and development are included.
 The course offers a comprehensive study of human physiology.
 Included is an overview of structure and functions of all body systems, organs, tissues, and cells.
-This course focuses on the function of the integumentary, skeletal, muscular, respiratory, cardio-vascular, immune systems, as well as endocrine, nervous, urinary, digestive, and reproductive systems.
+This course focuses on the principles and lay function of the integumentary, skeletal, muscular, respiratory, cardio-vascular, immune systems, as well as endocrine, nervous, urinary, digestive, and reproductive systems.